Prescriptive Artificial Intelligence: A Formal Paradigm for Auditing Human Decisions Under Uncertainty: Methodology

 \item \textbf{H2 (Prescriptive Auditing Hypothesis):} A \emph{prescriptive} decision support system, acting as an objective auditor of performance and contextual variables (e.g., performance trends, fatigue, disciplinary exposure), can identify high-risk tactical scenarios—such as latent defensive liabilities—earlier and more reliably than human intuition or data-driven predictive models trained on historical behavior.

-\item \textbf{H3 (Contextual Modulation Hypothesis):} The modulation of disciplinary risk by tactical role (e.g., weighting a yellow card more heavily for a defender than a forward) significantly alters the substitution priority score, aligning the system’s output with expert tactical consensus in critical defensive scenarios.
+\item \textbf{H3 (Contextual Modulation Hypothesis):} The modulation of disciplinary risk by tactical role (e.g., weighting a yellow card more heavily for a defender than a forward) significantly alters the substitution priority score, aligning the system's output with expert tactical consensus in critical defensive scenarios.

-\item \textbf{H4 (Prescriptive AI Formalization Hypothesis):} The empirical validation of a prescriptive, auditing-based decision support system in a high-stakes environment supports the formalization of a distinct \emph{Prescriptive AI} paradigm, in which the system objective is not to predict human decisions, but to support normative, risk-aware judgment through explicit reasoning and accountability. \end{itemize}
+\item \textbf{H4 (Prescriptive AI Formalization Hypothesis):} The empirical validation of a prescriptive, auditing-based decision support system in a high-stakes environment---and its independent structural corroboration in MYCIN and NEWS2 (Section~\ref{sec:mycin_news2})---supports the formalization of a distinct \emph{Prescriptive AI} paradigm, in which the system objective is not to predict human decisions, but to support normative, risk-aware judgment through explicit reasoning and accountability. \end{itemize}